3DCoded/Happy-Hare/Toolchange-Movement.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Toolhead movement during toolchange

-Parking an movement for toolchange is usually a little more nuanced so there are additional options.
-Firstly, you often want to differentiate beween a regular toolchange and a runout: if you have the slicer performing the tip forming then you often won't have a parking move on "toolchange" but you will likely need one on runout because you don't want the whole toolchange to occur on the print.
+Parking movement for toolchange is usually a little more nuanced so there are additional options.
+Firstly, you often want to differentiate beween a regular toolchange and a runout: if you have the slicer performing the tip forming then you often won't have a parking move on "toolchange" but you will likely need one on "runout" because you don't want the whole toolchange to occur touching the print.
 In addition as you build a more sophisticated toolchange procedure employing tip cutting, custom purging, nozzle parking and cleaning you may want additional parking moves during the process rather than just at the beginning and end.
-To those ends you have specify additional parking moves at these points in the process:
+To accomplish this you can specify additional parking moves at these points in the process:
 ```yml
 variable_pre_unload_position    : -1, -1, 0     ; x,y,z-hop position before unloading starts
 variable_post_form_tip_position : -1, -1, 0     ; x,y,z-hop position after form/cut tip on unload